blomqma/next-rest-framework/docs/docs/api-reference.md

 #### [Route operations](#route-operations)

 The route operation functions `routeOperation` (app router) and `apiRouteOperation` (pages router) allow you to define your API handlers for your endpoints.
 These functions accept an OpenAPI [Operation object](https://swagger.io/specification/#operation-object) as a parameter, that can be used to override the auto-generated specification.
-Calling this function allows you to chain your API handler logic with the following functions.
+Calling this function allows you to chain your API handler logic with the following functions:

 | Name         | Description                                                                                                                                                                                                                                                          |
 | ------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |